 There may be a logical explanation as to why the Navlibx message is appearing to specific macOS users, and it is indeed related to Norton’s Symantec antivirus program.
 Apparently, the reason may be that version 7 of the antivirus software is not compatible with macOS Catalina.
 Some users may have received a notification about this, but most users were unaware.

-Of course, the possibility that the issue is related to an unwanted program or adware still exists.
+Of course, the possibility that the issue is related to an adware or a potentially unwanted program still exists.

 Remove Navlibx Virus from Your Mac